Accounts Receivable Software

 Since you have an allowance account, you’ll be able to absorb this loss, but you need to record this as bad debt.
 Your journal entry will look like this:

-Improving your Accounts Receivable to Avoid Bad Debt.
+How to Improve your Accounts Receivable to Avoid Bad Debt?

 Now you know all about bad debt and how to record it, let’s look at ways you can minimize it.
 In a nutshell, it’s all about being proactive about your accounts receivable.